 3. Sleep Architecture

 During the night a normal sleeper crosses alternately different stages of REM and NON-REM sleep.
-When these stages are plotted and shown in a graph, known as hypnogram.
+When these stages are plotted and shown in a graph, known as a hypnogram.

 There are 4-5 stages of REM sleep.
 Mostly deep sleep occurs in the first half of the night.
 As the night progresses REM sleep time increases with the N2 sleep stage.